 College Packing List and How to Create One

-When making a catalog of stuff to pack, have in mind, first and foremost, that your room will probably be small and that you’ll have to share it.
-So start with the essentials.
+When making a catalog of stuff to pack or a photo inventory, have in mind, first and foremost, that your room will probably be small and that you’ll have to share it.
+So, donate unwanted items and start with the essentials.